cmc-aau/biocloud-docs/docs/slurm/accounting.md

 # Usage accounting and priority
 All users belong to an account (usually their PI) where all usage is tracked on a per-user basis, which directly impact the priority of future jobs.
 Additionally, limitations and extra high priorities can be obtained by submitting jobs to different SLURM "Quality of Service"s (QOS).
 By default, all users are only allowed to submit jobs to the `normal` QOS with equal resource limits and base priority for everyone.
-Periodically users may submit to the `highprio` QOS instead, which has higher resource [usage limits](#usage-limits-and-qos) and a base priority higher than everyone else (and therefore the usage is also billed 3x), however this must first be discussed among the owners of the hardware (PI's), and then you can contact an administrator to grant your user permission to submit jobs to it for a limited period of time.
+Periodically users may submit to the `fastq` QOS instead, which has higher resource [usage limits](#usage-limits-and-qos) and a base priority higher than everyone else (and therefore the usage is also billed 3x), however this must first be discussed among the owners of the hardware (PI's), and then you can contact an administrator to grant your user permission to submit jobs to it for a limited period of time.

 ## Job scheduling
 BioCloud uses the first-in-first-out (FIFO) scheduling algorithm with **backfilling enabled**, which means that occasionally lower priority jobs may start before higher priority jobs to maximize the utilization of the cluster, since smaller (usually shorter) jobs may be able to finish before the larger jobs are scheduled to start.
 To increase the chance of backfilling, it is therefore important to set a realistic timelimit for your jobs that is as short as possible, but long enough for it to finish.